Jeff L. Lieberman: Film and television career

-In March 2015, Lieberman weighed in on the casting of Zoe Saldana as Nina Simone for the separate bio-film, Nina.
+In March 2015, Lieberman weighed in on the casting of Zoe Saldaña as Nina Simone for the separate bio-film, Nina.
 In a guest column in The Hollywood Reporter, Lieberman stated that he found the script and trailer of the film to offer an "ugly and inaccurate portrayal."
 Lieberman stated that the sensationalized script was one of the reasons he made his documentary film, in order to counter the dramatic liberties used in the telling of Simone's story in other films.
 The article was also re-published in People Magazine, The Huffington Post, The Root, BET, and Complex.

 In 2016, Lieberman announced the completion of his first feature screenplay, entitled My Harlem, written in response to an anti-gay Harlem church.
 Lieberman launched a crowd-funding campaign for the project.
 Lieberman says he also wrote the film because "I am a gay man who hardly ever sees my life and dreams on film.
 I want to see a beautiful, romantic love story between two men that is based in reality with the challenges of dating and relationships but without the pitfalls of dramatic gay tragedy."

 Lieberman's 2023 film, Bella!, chronicled the political career of Congresswoman Bella Abzug, with The New York Times calling it a film that "illustrates the merciless challenges of electoral endurance even for the fiercest fighter."
 The film opened in theatres in August 2023 and continued to tour throughout 2024.
 Bella! was nominated for Best Documentary Screenplay at The 76th Writers Guild of America Awards, and was selected as joint winner of The Library of Congress Lavine/Ken Burns Prize for Film at an awards ceremony at The Library of Congress in October 2022.
 The award is a finishing grant designed to help filmmakers with completion funding.